davidgohel/flextable/README.md

 </p>

-The flextable package provides a framework for easily create tables for reporting.
+The flextable package provides a framework for easily create tables for reporting and publications.
 Tables can be embedded within:

   - R Markdown documents with support for HTML, Word and PowerPoint documents.
   - Microsoft Word or PowerPoint documents.
+  - PDF documents with package `pagedown` (it’s only HTML)

+Tables can also be rendered as R plots or graphic file (png, pdf and jpeg).

 ## Getting Started